Thanks to our official license as a wholesale travel agency we work without intermediaries.

 Duration of the Camino de Santiago from Burgos

 The French Way route from Burgos to Sahagún can be completed comfortably in seven days.
 With the planning of Good Way Santiago, you will enjoy a balanced tour, with selected accommodations and sufficient time to get to know the villages, monuments and landscapes of the Way.
-The duration can vary slightly according to your pace, weather conditions or if you decide to extend any stop.

 The best time to make the French road from Burgos